IS2AI/TurkicASR/README.md

 # TurkicASR

-This repository provides the recipe for the paper [Multilingual ASR for Turkic Languages](link-to-be-after-acceptance).
+This repository provides the recipe for the paper [Multilingual Speech Recognition for Turkic Languages](link-to-be-after-acceptance).

 ## Pre-trained models